Center for Biblical Theology and Eschatology

 He that truly loves God, keeps His word faithfully.
 The importance of Biblical Christianity that is so well represented in what is called Reformed Theology, is self-evident.
 In a nutshell, it's the doctrine of keeping (1st John 2:3-5) the true doctrines of scripture, which were restored to the church during the Reformation period.
 It's the preservation of God's Word that is of Christ within our hearts.

 - "Holding fast the faithful word as he hath been taught, that he may be able by sound doctrine both to exhort and to convince the gainsayers."

 We conserve it, keep it, hold on to it, guard it from loss.
 The fact is, being conservative with regards to Biblical doctrines was the norm for centuries, and it still is part of the new nature of 'all' true believers.
 We will not remove the ancient landmarks.

-Keeping God's word is not the reason we are saved, it is the evidence that we are saved.
-In fact, the very Greek word [katecho] that is translated "keep," means to "Hold Fast," and by implication to "guard against loss."
-It is this guarding against loss that separates the "true" Christians from those whom God declares are merely lying to themselves.
+Keeping God's word is not the reason we are saved, it is one of the evidences that we are saved.
+In fact, the very Greek word [katecho] that is translated "keep," literally means to "Hold Fast," and by implication to "guard against loss."
+It is this guarding against loss that separates the "true" Christians from those whom God declares are simply lying to themselves:

 - "But that on the Good Ground are they, which in a Honest and good heart, having heard the word Keep it, and bring forth FRUIT with patience."